bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 # B.C.'s MAP HUB - ARCGIS ONLINE (AGO)

-B.C.'s Map Hub is the official B.C.
-Government presence in ArcGIS Online.
-ArcGIS Online is a web based GIS.
-It is a collaborative place to explore, engage, innovate and communicate using the language of maps and data.
-Search for content, browse maps, ask questions and for government professionals - author content.
-Make a map, share your data, collaborate with others.
+B.C.'s Map Hub is the provincial instance of AGO.
+This page is intended to to help users understand what provincial data is already available in AGO and what resources are available to assist preparation and publication of AGO content (sharing to public).

 -----------------------
 ## Table of Contents